Image Analysis for Cosmology: Results from the GREAT10 Galaxy Challenge: Description of the Competition

 The GREAT10 Galaxy Challenge was run as an open competition for 9 months between $3^{\rm rd}$ December 2010 and $2^{\rm nd}$ September 2011\footnote{Between $2^{\rm nd}$ September 2011 and $8^{\rm th}$ September 2011 we extended the challenge to allow submissions from those participants who had not met the deadline; those submissions will be labelled in Section \ref{Results}.}.
 The challenge was open for participation from anyone, the website\footnote{{\tt http://www.greatchallenges.info}} served as the portal for participants, and data could be freely downloaded.

 The challenge was to reconstruct the shear power spectrum from subsampled images of sheared galaxies (Kitching et al. 2011).
 All shape measurement methods to date do this by measuring the ellipticity from each galaxy in an image, although scope for alternative approaches was allowed.
-Participants in the challenge were asked to submit either \begin{enumerate} \item \emph{Ellipticity catalogues} that contained an estimate of the ellipticity for each object in each image, or \item \emph{Shear power spectra}, that consisted of an estimate of the shear power spectrum for each simulation set. \end{enumerate}
+Participants in the challenge were asked to submit either \begin{enumerate} \item \emph{Ellipticity catalogues} that contained an estimate of the ellipticity for each object in each image, or \item \emph{Shear power spectra}, that consisted of an estimate of the shear power spectrum for each simulation set. \end{enumerate} For ellipticity catalogue submissions all objects were required to have an ellipticity estimate, and no galaxies were removed or down-weighted in the power spectrum calculation; if such weighting functions were desired by a participant then a shear power spectra submission was encouraged.

 Participants were required to access $1$ TB of imaging data in the form of {\tt FITS} images.
 Each image contained $10$,$000$ galaxies arranged on a $100$x$100$ grid.
 Each galaxy was captured in a single postage stamp of 48x48 pixels (to incorporate the largest galaxies in the simulation with no truncation), and the grid was arranged so that each neighbouring postage stamp was positioned contiguously i.e. there were no gaps between postage stamps and no overlaps.
 Therefore each image was $4800$x$4800$ pixels in size.
 The simulations were divided into $24$ sets (see Section \ref{Simulation Structure}) and each set contained $200$ images.
 For each galaxy in each image participants were provided with a functional description of the PSF (described in Section \ref{The PSF Models}) and an image showing a pixelised realisation of the PSF.
 In addition a suite of development code was provided to help read in the data and perform a simple analysis\footnote{{\tt http://great.roe.ac.uk/data/code/}}.